francoisbl/visible_layers/README.md

 It enhances readability and efficiency when working with complex projects by allowing users to focus solely on the layers that matter.
 ## Features

-- Show only visible layers (i.e., checked in the Layers Panel)
+- Displays only visible layers in a dedicated panel
-- Toggle the panel using a toolbar button directly inside the Layers Panel
+- Accessible from the Layers Panel toolbar
-- Auto-refresh when opening a new QGIS project
-- Refresh manually if needed using a "Refresh" button
-- Click a layer in the dock to select it in the Layers Panel
+- Synchronizes visibility changes with the main Layers Panel
-- Double-click a layer to open its Layer Properties dialog
-- Synchronize visibility: checking/unchecking a layer in the dock updates the main panel
-- Preserves layer order and integrates without affecting your project structure
+- Quick layer selection and editing
-- Uses SVG icons, native QGIS styling, and no external dependencies

 ## Typical use cases

 - Quickly scan only the layers that are currently shown on the map
 - Declutter your interface when navigating complex projects with many utility/background layers
-- Share a screenshot or perform visual analysis with only relevant layers visible
-- Stay focused when toggling themes, temporal layers, or mapsheets

 ## How to use the plugin